Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Epcot is most well-known for being the park that’s best suited for adults with it’s science, history and culinary themes, but it’s actually got a lot to offer for little ones.
 Aside from meeting their favorite characters around the park, there are various activities kids can do.

 Kidcot is an activity that gets your kids involved in each country within the World Showcase.
-It’s got multiple artistic stations where kids can sit with a representative of that country and create a unique souvenir to take home.
+It’s got artistic stations in each country in the World Showcase where kids can sit with a cultural representative and create a unique souvenir to take home.

-Children will most enjoy rides like Journey into Imagination with Figment, the Seas with Nemo & Friends and older kids will love the thrill of Frozen Ever After.
+Children will most enjoy rides like Journey into Imagination with Figment, the Seas with Nemo & Friends, Remy’s Ratatouille Adventure and Frozen Ever After.
 We’ve also got an extensive list of the best kid-friendly Epcot restaurants so you can plan your day for the whole family.

 #29.
 Drink Around the World